Patchier/That-Lucky-Old-Inquisitor/README.md

 ## First off, you will need:

--   A clean, fresh, and LEGAL Steam installation of Dragon Age: Inquisition.
+-   A clean, fresh, and LEGAL copy of Dragon Age: Inquisition.
 This list works with both Steam and Origin copies, and you will need ALL DLCs.

 ## Install Dragon Age: Inquisition